-In May 2020, the Organization received loan proceeds in the amount of \$212,300 from a financial institution under the Paycheck Protection Program (PPP), established as part of the Coronavirus Aid, Relief and Economic Security Act (CARES Act).
-The CARES Act loan includes a feature that allows for forgiveness of the loan if the funds are used for eligible purposes, including payroll and benefits, and if the Organization maintains its payroll levels.
-Subsequent to year end, the Organization applied for and received forgiveness of the entire amount of the PPP loan.
+On May 5, 2020 the Organization received loan proceeds (PPP Loan) in the amount of \$212,300 from a financial institution under the Paycheck Protection Program, established as part of the Coronavirus Aid, Relief and Economic Security Act.
+The PPP Loan includes a feature that allows for forgiveness of the loan if the funds are used for eligible purposes, including payroll and benefits, and if the Organization maintains its payroll levels.
+On January 10, 2021, the Organization received forgiveness of the entire amount of the PPP Loan and accrued interest totaling \$213,945.
+The forgiveness of the PPP Loan is included in other income in the accompanying statements of activities.